 Fixed Income Investors: Thomas Rogers (212) 559-5091

 1 Citigroup’s total expenses divided by total revenues.

 2 Preliminary.
 Citigroup’s return on average tangible common equity (RoTCE) is a non-GAAP financial measure.
 RoTCE represents annualized net income available to common shareholders as a percentage of average tangible common equity (TCE).
 For the components of the calculation, see Appendix A.

-3 Preliminary.
-Citigroup's Common Equity Tier 1 (CET1) Capital ratio and Supplementary Leverage Ratio (SLR) reflect full implementation of the U.S. Basel III rules.
-For the composition of Citigroup's CET1 Capital and ratio, see Appendix C. For the composition of Citigroup's SLR, see Appendix D.
+3 Ratios as of March 31, 2019 are preliminary.
+For the composition of Citigroup’s CET1 Capital and ratio, see Appendix C. For the composition of Citigroup’s SLR, see Appendix D.

 4 Citigroup’s payout ratio is the sum of common dividends and common share repurchases divided by net income available to common shareholders.
 For the components of the calculation, see Appendix A.